Colourful African wax print fabrics (also known as Dutch wax, ankara, kitenge or chitenge) first originated from

 We usually machine-wash our fabrics at 30 degrees and line-dry out of direct sunlight as the sun can damage the colour.
-If you prefer, you can dry on low to medium heat.
+If you prefer, you can dry it on low to medium heat.

 You’ll also find that after the first wash the fabric feels softer and less stiff so easier to cut out your pattern pieces.
 You can iron the fabric with steam on the cotton setting.

 Now all you need to do is select the African print fabric you’d like to use to get started!

 During the pandemic, the best place to purchase African print fabrics is online.
-We recommend supporting small independent businesses that also have a social purpose like Kitenge Store, which empower their Tanzanian tailors to improve their livelihoods one colourful garment at a time.
+We recommend supporting small independent businesses that also have a social purpose like Kitenge Store, which empowers their Tanzanian tailors to improve their livelihoods one colourful garment at a time.